cbroms/GazeOSC/README.md

 Ensure the Tobii Core software has been installed and configured.
 Turn it on and calibrate through Tobii's interface.

-Download the pre-built executable, then run.
+Download the pre-built zipped executable, `gazeOSC_release_v1.0.zip` from the [releases page](https://github.com/cbroms/GazeOSC/releases/).
+Unzip the folder, then run the application (gazeOSC.exe).

 ## Configure OSC Settings and Usage